HallexCosta/league-of-legends-login-page/README.md

 # League of Legends

-This is a clone from league of legends client login page.
+This is a clone from League of Legends - Login Client.
 You can access the project click to [here](https://capable-starlight-c1096d.netlify.app/)

 ### Extra large screen